Leonandro/Leonandro/README.md

 - 🔭 I’m currently working as fullstack developer with Spring Boot and ReactJS
 - 🌱 I’m currently learning Flutter
-- ⚡ I'm very intrested in distributed systems
+- ⚡ I'm very intrested in distributed systems and testing
 - 📫 How to reach me: leonandrogurgel@hotmail.com

 ### Languages and tools